-Faculty library committee, working in conjunction with the Leigh H. Taylor Law Library librarians, are responsible for reviewing and updating this policy to ensure it reflects current faculty interests, course offerings, developing subject areas in the law, and aligns with the mission and values of the Law School and Law Library.
+The faculty library committee, working in conjunction with the Leigh H. Taylor Law Library librarians, are responsible for reviewing and updating this policy to ensure it reflects current faculty interests, course offerings, developing subject areas in the law, and aligns with the mission and values of the Law School and Law Library.
 Policy reviews and updates will happen as needed, with at least one thorough review every three years.

-F. Appendix A
+F. Policy Revisions